This page was last updated on 27 October, 2021.

 Detailed Travel Advisory

-Passengers arriving from India are subject to self-isolation for 14 days.
+3. Passengers arriving from India are subject to quarantine for 14 days.

 Detailed Tourist Information

 Catering businesses (i.e., bars, cafes, and restaurants) may serve up to six customers per table with outdoor seating.
+These facilities can operate at a 50 percent outdoor capacity, following all public health protocols.
 On-site dining with indoor seating remains prohibited under the current restrictive measures.
 Exceptions include:

 Delivery and take-out services; and